R.E.S.P.E.C.T.

 Photography: Adam Rouse

-The architects, Joshua Aidlin and Adam Rouse of Aidlin Darling Design, hiked to the site, pitched a tent, and spent time getting to know and understand the landscape, the weather patterns, the light, and the feeling.
+The architects, Joshua Aidlin and Adam Rouse of Aidlin Darling Design, hiked to the site, pitched a tent, and spent time getting to know the landscape, the weather patterns, the light, and the feeling.
 They strove to match the program to the specific site.
 The result is a triptych of elements: a floating roof plane, a collection of wooden volumes, and two concrete anchor walls.

-"In this project there was 100% respect among everyone involved.
-The value of that is underrated," says Aidlin.
-"The success of a project is ultimately about the relationships of the client’s team."
+“In this project, there was 100% respect among everyone involved.
+The value of that is underrated,” says Aidlin.
+“The success of a project is ultimately about the relationships of the client’s team.”

-"Beauty and functionality together is what we were after," they expressed.
-"And, it is what we got."
+“Beauty and functionality together is what we were after,” they expressed.
+“And it is what we got.”

-"The pantry is an unexpected joy.
-It feels like a jewel box.
-The walnut.
-The touches of metal.
-It is where we start every day, making and enjoying our coffee."
+“The pantry is an unexpected joy.
+It feels like a jewel box: the walnut, the touches of metal.
+It is where we start every day, making and enjoying our coffee.”

-Respect for the way the clients live.
+There was a strong sense of respect for the way the clients live.

-The architectural program Aidlin Darling designed was laid out for the way the clients live.
-The private zones for the clients and their guests come together in a crystalline box in the center.
-Not only capturing the views beyond, but also creating the literal and metaphorical heart of the home.
+The architectural program Aidlin Darling designed was laid out for it.
+The private zones for the clients and their guests come together in a crystalline box in the center—not only capturing the views beyond but also creating the literal and metaphorical heart of the home.

 Accordingly, the kitchen is the community center of this desert retreat.

-The wardrobe, clad in oak with leather pulls, offers a sanctuary of storage (and an unexpected standing desk while working from home).
+The wardrobe, clad in oak with leather pulls, offers a sanctuary of storage—and an unexpected standing desk while working from home.

-"The aging of the natural materials is fun to watch," say the clients.
-"The patina - it changes with the desert."
+“The aging of the natural materials is fun to watch,” say the clients.
+“The patina—it changes with the desert.”

-"As we were detailing the spaces in partnership with Henrybuilt, we never felt constricted by the system parameters," says Rouse.
-"We did not experience compromise to the layout or the architecture with their approach.
+“As we were detailing the spaces in partnership with Henrybuilt, we never felt constricted by the system parameters,” says Rouse.
+“We did not experience compromise to the layout or the architecture with their approach.
 We had all the confidence the Henrybuilt work would turn out well because they stand behind it.
-There is a piece of mind knowing the systems would work.
+There is a piece of mind knowing the systems work.
 But they are a different system company.
 They take that expertise to tailor their system to the architecture.
-And, all the hard work they have done on R&D is being experienced daily by the client."
+And all the hard work they have done on R&D is being experienced daily by the client.”

 “It was a true collaboration between the clients, the architects, and Henrybuilt that created the kitchen and storage program for these complete foodies,” said Aidlin.
 “Everyone was pulling on the same rope.”